rangl-labs/netzerotc/README.md

 * `breeze_agent`: implements actions corresponding to the Emerging scenario in the IEV study.
 These actions focus on deploying offshore wind
 * `gale_agent`: implements the Progressive IEV scenario: Higher offshore wind and a mix of blue and green hydrogen
-* `storm_agent`: implements the Transformational IEV scenario: Highest offshore wind, paired with and green hydrogen
+* `storm_agent`: implements the Transformational IEV scenario: Highest offshore wind, paired with green hydrogen

 ## Self-evaluation